-Six robbers attack two Hamilton stores armed with machete, hockey stick, machete, screwdriver
+Six robbers attack two Hamilton stores armed with machete, hockey stick, screwdriver

-Police believe six offenders, armed with a hockey stick, machete and screwdriver, conducted two simultaneous robberies in the Hillcrest shopping area in Hamilton.
+Police believe six offenders, armed with a hockey stick, machete and screwdriver, were behind two simultaneous aggravated robberies in the Hillcrest shopping area in Hamilton.

+Thirsty Liquor Store manager Karun Mittal said everything happened so fast, recalling the first thing he saw was someone running towards him with a machete.

+"It was very scary.
+The most scary thing was the machete," he said.

-Detective Sergeant Simon Moore said the two aggravated robberies happened at the same time on Tuesday night.
+Acting Detective Sergeant Simon Moore said two aggravated robberies happened at the same time on Tuesday night.

-Moore said police believe six armed offenders arrived together at the Hillcrest shops in two stolen vehicles.
+Moore said police believed the group of six armed offenders had arrived together using two stolen cars.

-"Three alleged offenders went into the Thirsty Liquor Store and three targeted the Cambridge Road Dairy.
+"Three alleged offenders went into the Thirsty Liquor Store and three targeted the Cambridge Road Dairy," he said.

 "The dairy owner was punched several times during the robbery.